nunomiguelcg/apollo-discord-bot/README.md

 Here is a list of the available commands:
 -youtube
 (The bot will send you a youtube link.
 Tip: You can change the youtube link.
 Go to the bot's folder and open commands folder.
 Open the file "youtube.js" in a text editor and replace the youtube link with your channel's youtube link, for example.
 Restart the bot and you're ready to go!)
+-kick @user
+(The bot will kick the mentioned user.
+The bot does nor yet check for those who have admin permissions, so, theoriticly anyone can kick anyone.)
+-ban @user
+(The bot will ban the mentioned user.
+The bot does nor yet check for those who have admin permissions, so, theoriticly anyone can ban anyone.)

+Features that will be coming soon:
+Mutting commands.
+Message clearing commands.
+Permission checker.
+The bot will check for those who have permissions for kicking/banning/mutting/clearing messages.